 Differences in relationships crop up all the time.
 After all, we weren’t all created in pairs that perfectly mesh with one other.
 But what do you do about it?
 How do you resolve those annoying differences?
 Should you start dishing out ultimatums in a relationship, or are you playing with fire?

 In most relationships, couples learn to understand each other’s likes and dislikes and work around them to keep each other happy.
 But every now and then, a few circumstances occur when one partner really doesn’t care about the opinions of the other.

-And when that happens, ultimatums in a relationship may start crawling into your life.
+And when that happens, ultimatums may become very tempting indeed.

 Have you ever been frustrated by your partner’s repetitively irritating behavior?

 Perhaps, they keep falling asleep on the couch after watching a movie late into the night, or they shop like credit card bills never have to be paid.
 The reasons don’t matter, because they are far too many of them.